Childhood Practice NC (SCQF Level 6)

 - Early Learning and Childcare is recognised as one of the main employment growth areas in Scotland, both currently and in the future.

-- Further information on careers in Childcare can be found on the Childcare Careers Scotland website and the Early Learning and Childcare website.
+- Further information on careers in Childcare can be found on the Childcare Careers Scotland and Early Learning and Childcare websites.

 - SDS publish a report predicting demand for jobs and employability needs: Sectoral Skills Assessment Childcare 2025